Jeffery Whisenhunt, Union County Career Center

 Oklahoma Commission for Teacher Preparation (2007).
 Certification examinations for

-Oklahoma educators: Oklahoma general education tests: Study guide
+Oklahoma educators: Oklahoma general education tests: Study guide.
+Oklahoma

 Commission for Teacher Preparation and Pearson Education, Inc.